apaluca/vscode-server-on-demand/README.md

 When a user requests a new VS Code Server instance:
 1. The FastAPI application receives the request
+2. It ensures the user's workspace volume exists (or creates it)
-2. It creates the necessary Kubernetes resources:
+3. It creates the necessary Kubernetes resources:
    - ConfigMap for configuration
+   - PersistentVolumeClaim for instance configuration
-   - PersistentVolumeClaim for data persistence
+   - PersistentVolumeClaim for user workspace (shared across instances)
    - Deployment for the VS Code Server pod
    - Service to expose the pod
    - Ingress for path-based routing
-3. The user receives the URL and access token for the instance
+4. The user receives the URL and access token for the instance

-When a user deletes an instance, all associated resources are deleted.
+When a user deletes an instance, the instance-specific resources are deleted but the user's workspace data remains intact.

 ## Path-Based Routing